fort-nix/nix-bitcoin/README.md

 ===

 Nix packages and nixos modules for easily installing Bitcoin nodes and higher layer protocols with an emphasis on security.
-This is a work in progress - don't expect it to be bug free or secure.
+This is a work in progress - don't expect it to be bug-free, secure or stable.

 The default configuration sets up a Bitcoin Core node and c-lightning.
 The user can enable spark-wallet in `configuration.nix` to make c-lightning accessible with a smartphone using spark-wallet.
 A simple webpage shows the lightning nodeid and links to nanopos letting the user receive donations.